-Dr. Wintersteen represents Iowa State University on many state, national and international boards.
-She serves on the Board of Directors of the University Innovation Alliance, a coalition of 11 public research universities aimed at making college degrees more attainable for students with financial needs and closing the achievement gap; the Cultivation Corridor, a regional economic initiative to establish Iowa as the global center for excellence in agbiosciences, advanced manufacturing, and technology sectors; and Bankers Trust.
-She's also a member of the Association of Public and Land-grant Universities Council of Presidents, the Governor's STEM Advisory Council Executive Committee, and the Business Education Alliance.
-In 2013, she was appointed by U.S. Secretary of Agriculture Tom Vilsack to the board of directors of the U.S.-Israel Binational Agricultural Research and Development Fund.
+Dr. Wintersteen serves on the Board of Directors of the Big 12 Conference; the University Innovation Alliance (UIA), a coalition of 11 public research universities aimed at making college degrees more attainable for underrepresented students; the Cultivation Corridor, a regional economic initiative to establish Iowa as the global center for excellence in agbiosciences, advanced manufacturing and technology sectors; and Bankers Trust.
+She is a member of the Association of Public and Land-grant Universities (APLU) Council of Presidents, the Governor's STEM Advisory Council Executive Committee, and the Business Education Alliance.
+She recently was selected to serve on the World Food Prize Council of Advisors.

-Dr. Wintersteen earned a bachelor’s of science degree in agriculture from Kansas State University and her Ph.D. in entomology from Iowa State University.
-In 2007 she was honored as a Kansas State University Alumni Fellow for professional accomplishments and distinguished service.
+Dr. Wintersteen holds a bachelor’s of science degree in crop production from Kansas State University and Ph.D. in entomology from Iowa State University.
+In 2007, she was honored as a Kansas State University Alumni Fellow for professional accomplishments and distinguished service.